Eric Berntson

-Eric Arthur Berntson (May 16, 1941 – September 23, 2018) was a Canadian politician.
+Eric Arthur Berntson (May 16, 1941 – September 23, 2018) was a Canadian politician from Saskatchewan.

 Saskatchewan politics

 Berntson was first elected to the Legislative Assembly of Saskatchewan as a member of the Progressive Conservatives for the district of Souris-Cannington in the 1975 Saskatchewan general election.
 He served as Leader of the Opposition from 1979 to 1982 as newly elected party leader Grant Devine did not have a seat in the legislature.

 He served in the Saskatchewan legislature until 1990 and was Deputy Premier in the Devine government.
 Berntson was widely regarded to be one of the most powerful members of the Devine government, arguably exercising more influence than the premier himself.

 In 1999, Berntson was convicted of illegally diverting government allowances between 1987 and 1991 when he was Saskatchewan's deputy premier.
 He was sentenced to one year in prison.

 Canadian Senate

-Berntson was appointed on the advice of Brian Mulroney to the Senate of Canada on September 27, 1990 as part of the never before used expansion clause that allows two extra members per regional division after the Senate all the normal Senate seats are occupied.
+On September 27, 1990, Governor General Ray Hnatyshyn, acting on the advice of Prime Minister Brian Mulroney, appointed Berntson to the Senate of Canada.
+Berntson was appointed thanks to Mulroney's exercise of the never before used expansion clause that allows two extra members per regional division after all the normal Senate seats are occupied.

-He served as Deputy Leader of the Opposition in the Senate from 1994 to 1997 when he was charged with fraud.
+He served as Deputy Leader of the Opposition in the Senate from 1994 until 1997, when he was charged with fraud.

-Berntson resigned from the Senate on February 27, 2001 after the Supreme Court of Canada dismissed his attempt to overturn his fraud conviction.
+After the Supreme Court of Canada dismissed his attempt to overturn his fraud conviction, Berntson resigned from the Senate on February 27, 2001.

-Berntson also appeared on the 1991 tape that showed current Conservative MP Tom Lukiwski making homophobic slurs and future Saskatchewan premier Brad Wall mocking Roy Romanow in a Ukrainian accent which was revealed to the public on March 31, 2008.
+Berntson also appeared on the 1991 tape that showed future Conservative MP Tom Lukiwski making homophobic slurs and future SaskParty premier Brad Wall mocking then Saskatchewan NDP leader Roy Romanow in a Ukrainian accent which was revealed to the public on March 31, 2008.

 Berntson died in Ottawa on September 23, 2018.